-- If your absence causes extra work loads for your colleagues, they might also resent the fact you’ve taken off of work for something THEY deem is ‘optional’ as it’s cosmetic, but YOU feel is ‘important.’
+- If your absence causes extra workloads for your colleagues, they might also resent the fact you’ve taken off of work for something THEY deem as ‘optional’ as it’s cosmetic, but YOU feel is ‘important.’
 (And sometimes, it’s NOT just cosmetic, it’s functional and necessary to repair pregnancy-related damage).

 - If you DO share that you’re using your sick leave to have cosmetic surgery, depending on your sick leave policy at the office, you MIGHT be asked to use your annual leave or unpaid leave instead.